THE VFA PIONEER HISTORIES PROJECT

 JW: What do you mean by conservative position?

-PK: A conservative position meant that we basically eliminated most of the fetal tissue research.
+PK: A conservative position meant that we basically eliminated most fetal tissue research.
 Prior to this time, it was controversial, but it was done to help pregnant women who had issues with the pregnancy, in the interest of fetal health.
 And what we could learn for desired offspring.
 I did that for four years and it changed the trajectory of my life.

 I concentrated on my teaching such as family law, which was just emerging in 1970 in new ways with the first No Fault Divorce Act in California.
 So, I taught family law, which was marriage and divorce.
 I taught the law of children and families, and I taught a seminar on bioethics.
-I did that for most of the time I was in law school.
+I did that for most of the time I was at the law school.

 In my early years I did writings on the reproductive rights of women.
 My big article for tenure was about Roe vs. Wade.
 I am the third woman to gain tenure at Georgetown.
-I am the first African-American to be tenured in the university.
+I am the first African American to be tenured in the law school.
 It was not an easy life.
 I have a lot of scars.
 I made a lot of good friends and a lot of people helped.
 After I wrote the article I was invited to speak in many places on those issues.
 I didn’t realize I had outsiders sitting in on my classes, those who were opposed to abortion.

-Letters were going to the president of the university and he sent me a copy of one of the letters he wrote in return, affirming my right to speak, my right to teach.
+Letters were going to the president of the University, and he sent me a copy of one of the letters he wrote in return, affirming my right to speak, my right to teach.
 For a Jesuit institution it was extraordinary and extraordinary for the times.
 That’s a good story.
 And the bad stories relate to the ways that women can be harassed.
 They relate to the responses of students, particularly male students, being taught by a female professor who gave grades.

-Looking back, I think that the changes came pretty rapidly.
+Looking back, I think that the changes came rapidly.
 We started to hire more women, we started to admit more women as students.
-So, I’m talking about a really discrete period when it was really tough, where male colleagues didn’t think you were their equal.
-My friends from that period are all the women who came early because we used to get together often to exchange what was happening and gain strength from each other.
+So, I’m talking about a discrete period when it was really tough, where male colleagues didn’t think you were their equal.
+My friends from that period are all women who came early because we used to get together often to exchange what was happening and gain strength from each other.
 One of those women became the first dean.
 Georgetown was one of the first schools in the country to have a woman Dean.
 We laugh about some of the bad times when we talk to each other.
 I think I’ve caught you up.

 JW: You have.
 Would you mind sharing about the time you were asked to testify in Congress about the person who might have been the first attorney general under Clinton?

 PK: I was not invited to testify against her.
-What I did, with respect to the woman who would have been the first attorney general, is that I was really appalled that the nominee had not paid the Social Security taxes, unemployment, taxes for her household employees.
+What I did, with respect to the woman who would have been the first attorney general, is that I wrote an op-ed piece in the Washington Post.
+I was really appalled that the nominee had not paid the Social Security taxes, unemployment, taxes for her household employees.
 I didn’t know her, by the way.
 But I was appalled at the fact that she thought she could be attorney general and not do what the law required.
-So, I wrote an op ed piece for The Washington Post later repeated in The Wall Street Journal.
+So, I wrote an op ed piece for The Washington Post The title of that piece is She Broke the Law.
+I argued about the importance to working class women of getting Social Security when they were older and having access to unemployment compensation.
+Those things come from my childhood.
+I grew up in a working-class home and I understood that working class women had lots of obstacles to overcome.

 They also came from my time at the EEOC.
 I remember traveling with the chair, the EEOC, to hearings against AT&T in New York and listening to all the women who were telephone operators testify about what was happening to them and their employment.
-It got me on TV, it’s my one claim to fame.
+The op-ed got me on TV.
 I had to debate Lloyd Cutler, and I was terrified, on ABC.
-I remember going on the news hour and being interviewed alongside a very prominent woman journalist whom I will not name, and she argued against me.

-I went through all of my arguments again and when we left the set, she said, you’re right you know.
+I also remember going on the news hour that week and being interviewed alongside a very prominent woman journalist whom I will not name, and she argued against me.
+I went through all my arguments again and when we left the set, she said, you’re right you know.
 I wasn’t angry.

 When you think about the role of women in those years, you could only make progress in groups, by being a member of a group and using all the expertise that women were beginning to develop.
-Then along comes this person who says, but this is not the right one.
+Then along comes this person, me, who says, but this is not the right woman.
 It was a done deal; she wasn’t going to go through.
-So, I appreciated that she looked at me and said, you’re right.
+So, I appreciated that this journalist looked at me and said, you’re right.
 But there were a lot of angry women out there who did not know me and who had not heard the argument, et cetera.

 JW: And of course, she did not go through in the end.

 PK: No, she did not go through, but other women did.
-And as the world would have it, the second woman was actually my law school classmate.
+And as the world would have it, the second woman was my law school classmate.
 She and I had a room together when we were in Washington for the summer.
 She’s now a federal judge in New York.
 We finally got a woman attorney general and what was coming through, I think, is that if you are female, if you are Black, and if you have a working-class background, life is tough.

 These were all new issues for judges.
 All judges.
 I got to know lots of women judges because I organized these conferences, spoke at these conferences.
-That’s the most active contribution I can think of other than being on boards where I actually spent a lot of time concentrating on introducing people to issues that affected women in new ways.
+That’s the most active contribution I can think of other than being on boards where I spent a lot of time concentrating on introducing people to issues that affected women in new ways.

 JW: Now the fetal tissue issue has evolved.

 PK: The next issue became could you use fetal tissue to help with transplantation and to do the research on and treatment for Parkinson’s disease.
-I remember being in a room at NIH over several times arguing that women could consent to their tissue being used for this purpose.
-Others kept arguing it could only come if she had a miscarriage and some argue that not at all.
+I remember being in a room at NIH over several sessions arguing that women could consent to their tissue being used for this purpose.
+Others kept arguing it could only come if she had a miscarriage and some argued that not at all.

 I didn’t completely lose that argument, but all the women who were sitting in the room who were at NIH became my friends because I feel so strongly about women’s right to control their own bodies.
-So, from fetal tissue transplantation the current controversy involves mitochondrial DNA and whether a woman can get DNA or the egg of a third woman, take out the mitochondria, put it in her ova and she can give birth to a child that does not have the disease.
+So, from fetal tissue transplantation the next controversy involved mitochondrial DNA and whether a woman can get DNA or the egg of a third woman, take out the mitochondria, put it in her ova and she can give birth to a child that does not have the disease.

 Women are being challenged in their reproductive senses in lots of ways.
 Another way is, can we do research on embryos?
 I co-chaired the first panel at NIH on embryo research and we did such a good job that President Clinton decided it was too hot to touch.
 We proposed the guidelines to regulate this research on a Wednesday and by Friday, he had disavowed it.
 It didn’t stop embryo research.
 We do embryo research.
 At every stage from embryo research to stem cell research, the issue about women has risen because we were talking about women’s reproductive issues in one way or another.

 There was a committee chaired by a very good friend of mine who’s a public health person.
 We may have forgotten that I mentioned this earlier, that women couldn’t be involved in research at all in the 80s.
-The first woman director and last woman director of NIH decided that areas that involved women from breast cancer had to do research with women in order to improve the health of women and increase the knowledge of women.
+The first woman director and last woman director of NIH decided that areas that involved women from breast cancer had to do research with women to improve the health of women and increase knowledge about women.
 There were several meetings at NIH where women sat at the table who argued for the first steps in this direction and the rules were changed.

 Took us a while.
 The rules were changed by 1990, although they started before that, women could participate in research, not just to further their own health as a group, but that women could participate in research, period.
-African-Americans followed women in the health arena in terms of trying to change the rules so that there could be broader participation in trials but more targeted research on issues that confronted them.
+African Americans followed women in the health arena in terms of trying to change the rules so that there could be broader participation in trials but more targeted research on issues that confronted them.
 And that has happened.

 JW: Could you talk about when some of the women’s groups representatives asked you to testify when now Justice Thomas was up for consideration?